Experian: 2021

 In January 2021 a new leak was revealed in Brazil, with the source being linked to Experian's Brazilian subsidiary Serasa Experian.
 The breach resulted in data of 220 million citizens (including some already dead) being sold in the web.
 This is probably the most severe data breach in history, as it includes names, social security numbers, income tax declaration forms, addresses and other private information on nearly all Brazilian citizens.
 Experian claims there's no evidence that its systems have been compromised, but this lack of evidence doesn't explain it being the only probable source for the data.
 According to a Brazilian consumer rights foundation, the company has not been handling the breach appropriately.

 2022

-In late 2022 a flaw was revealed in Experian's website which allowed access to individual credit reports without full authentication, simply by changing the last part of the URL being requested from "/acr/oow/" to "/acr/report".
+In late 2022, a flaw was revealed in Experian's website which allowed access to individual credit reports without full authentication, simply by changing the last part of the URL being requested from "/acr/oow/" to "/acr/report".
 The flaw was fixed in early 2023, but it was not known how much data had been stolen through this security weakness.

+Notable Legal Cases

+Learmond v.
+Experian Info.
+Sols.
+Inc. et al.,

+In March 2026, Experian was sued in the Third Judicial District Court of Lancaster County, Nebraska by Tyreese Learmond.
+He alleged that they improperly charged him $24.99 twice after he cancelled his ExperianCreditWorks membership subscription.
+The complaint stated nine counts including Negligence, Breach of Contract and Trespass to Chattel.
+On April 30, 2026, Experian removed the case to the United States District Court for the District of Nebraska based on Counts VIII and IX, "Violation of the EFTA" by Experian and Fidelity Brokerage Services, LLC.
+Experian and Learmond settled out of court before trial, formally releasing them from the case while Fidelity remained in the case hoping to compel arbitration under the Federal Arbitration Act.